How to Get Here

 On a clear day you will soar through the clouds and descend over the Island to capture a view of the rolling farm fields and red clay shores.
 The contrast of colors from the air resembles a beautiful patchwork quilt.

-Insider’s Tip: If you haven’t planned out your entire PEI vacation, the Visitor Centre in the airport arrivals has state of the art vacation planning tools where you can map out your stay and things to do on massive touch screen counters!
+Insider’s Tip: If you haven’t planned out your entire PEI vacation, the Visitor Centre in the airport arrivals area includes highway maps, visitor guides and other publications available on a year-round basis in both official languages.

 Insider’s Tip: For your trip home take the evening ferry around sunset.
 You will see some of the most beautiful pink and red skies when the sunsets over the blue ocean.